William M. Evarts: Service in the Johnson, Grant, and Hayes administrations

 From 1865 to 1868, Evarts was on the team of lawyers prosecuting Jefferson Davis for treason.
 In 1868, he became counsel for U.S. President Andrew Johnson during his impeachment trial.
 He delivered the closing argument for Johnson, and Johnson was acquitted, an event that seemed unlikely when the trial began.

-Afterward, Evarts was appointed Attorney General following the Senate's refusal to reconfirm Henry Stanbery to the office, from which Stanbery had resigned in order to participate in Johnson's defense.
-Evarts served as United States Attorney General from July 1868 until March 1869.
+Afterward, Evarts was appointed United States Attorney General following the Senate's refusal to reconfirm Henry Stanbery to the office, from which Stanbery had resigned in order to participate in Johnson's defense.
+Evarts served as Attorney General from July 1868 until March 1869.

 In 1872 he was counsel for the United States before the tribunal of arbitration on the Alabama claims in Geneva, Switzerland.
 His oral argument helped the United States recover on its claims for the destruction of Union military ships, commercial ships, and commercial cargo by the CSS Alabama and other Confederate ships which had been built in and sailed from British ports during the American Civil War.

 Evarts was a founding member of the New York City Bar Association.
 He served as its first president from 1870 to 1879, the longest tenure of any president.

 Evarts served as counsel for President-elect Rutherford B. Hayes before the Electoral Commission that resolved the disputed presidential election of 1876.
 During President Hayes's administration, he served as Secretary of State.
 Initially, Evarts did not act upon reports of corruption in the foreign service and supported actions against internal whistleblowers John Myers, Wiley Wells and later John Mosby.
-However, when President Grant continued to hear such complaints during his post-presidential around-the-world tour, and such were confirmed by internal troubleshooters DeB.
-Randolph Keim and former General turned consul to Japan Julius Stahel, Evarts began to clean house before the 1880 election.
-He ultimately secured the resignation of a favorite subordinate, Frederick W. Seward, for shielding rascals, and then several consuls in the Far East, including George Seward, David Bailey and David Sickels.
+However, when President Grant continued to hear such complaints during his post-presidential around-the-world tour, and such were confirmed by internal troubleshooters De B. Randolph Keim and former General turned consul to Japan Julius Stahel, Evarts began to clean house before the 1880 election.
+He ultimately secured the resignation of a favorite subordinate, Frederick W. Seward, for shielding rascals, and then several consuls in the Far East, including George Seward, David Bailey, and David Sickels.
 In 1881, Evarts was a delegate to the International Monetary Conference at Paris.

 U.S. Senator

 Evarts gained the support of state legislators in 1884 for US Senator from New York, and from 1885 to 1891 he served one term.
 While in Congress (49th, 50th and 51st Congresses), he served as chairman of the U.S. Senate Committee on the Library from 1887 to 1891.
-He was also a sponsor of the Judiciary Act of 1891 also known as the Evarts Act, which created the United States courts of appeals.
+He was also a sponsor of the Judiciary Act of 1891, known as the Evarts Act, which created the United States courts of appeals.
 As an orator, Senator Evarts stood in the foremost rank, and some of his best speeches were published.